Energy-Latency Attacks via Sponge Poisoning: Experiments

-\myparagraph{Models and Training phase.} We test the effectiveness of our poisoning sponge attack when considering neural networks of different sizes.
-In particular, we adopt in our experiments a ResNet18~\cite{He16Resnet18} (VGG16~\cite{Simonyan14VGG}) with around $11$ ($138$) millions of parameters.
-We train them on the three datasets mentioned above for $100$ training epochs with SGD optimizer with momentum $0.9$, weight decay $5e-4$, and batch size $512$, optimizing the cross-entropy loss $\set{L}$.
-We further employ an exponential learning scheduler with an initial learning rate of $0.1$ and decay of $0.95$.
-As we will show, the trained models have comparable or even better accuracies with respect to the ones obtained with the experimental setting employed in \cite{input_aware_nguyen_2020,NguyenWanet21,dynamic_backdoor_salem_2020}.
+\myparagraph{Models and Training Phase.} We evaluate the effectiveness of our sponge poisoning attack across neural networks of various sizes. \rebuttal{Specifically, we use ResNet18~\cite{He16Resnet18}, VGG16~\cite{Simonyan14VGG}, GoogleNet~\cite{szegedy2015going}, DenseNet121~\cite{huang2017densely}, and ConvMixer-256/8~\cite{trockman2022patches}, each with differing architectural complexities.
+ResNet18 has approximately $11.7$ million parameters, VGG16 contains $138$ million parameters, GoogleNet has around $6.8$ million parameters, DenseNet121 includes $8.0$ million parameters, and ConvMixer-256/8 has about $9.4$ million parameters.} We train all models on the four datasets mentioned earlier, running $100$ epochs using an SGD optimizer with momentum $0.9$, weight decay $5\times 10^{-4}$, and a batch size of $512$, optimizing the cross-entropy loss $\mathcal{L}$.
+Additionally, we apply an exponential learning scheduler with an initial learning rate of $0.1$ and a decay rate of $0.95$ after each epoch.
+As demonstrated in the following sections, the trained models achieve comparable, if not better, accuracies than those obtained in the experimental setups used in \cite{NguyenWanet21}.